barryclark/jekyll-now/_posts/2018-3-31-Choosing-the-Hardware.md

 worked a lot on the hardware and software for the CanSat.
 Here we give a brief overview of the sensors and electronics we will use.

+{% include image.html path="/images/Prototyping.jpg" caption="You can almost see what's going on" %}

 ### Primary mission
 During the primary mission we will measure air density and temperature.
 For this we use the [BMP180](https://www.amazon.de/kwmobile-airpressure-digital-Barometric-Raspberry/dp/B01M0LU3KF/),